Malta in the Junior Eurovision Song Contest 2024

-Malta was represented at the Junior Eurovision Song Contest 2024 with the song "Stilla ċkejkna", composed by Aleandro Spiteri Monseigneur and Peter Borg, with lyrics by Lon Kirkop, and performed by Ramires Sciberras.
+Malta was represented at the Junior Eurovision Song Contest 2024 with the song "Stilla ċkejkna", composed by Aleandro Spiteri Monseigneur and Peter Borg, with lyrics by Marlon Chircop, and performed by Ramires Sciberras.
 The Maltese participating broadcaster, Public Broadcasting Services (PBS), organised the national final Malta Junior Eurovision Song Contest 2024 in order to select its entry for the contest.